 This article incorporates text from the 1911 Encyclopædia Britannica , a publication in the public domain.

 Walter Crane Art

 In his early years, he specialized in children's books, which is perhaps why even in the "Faerie Queene" his figures have a certain coyness of expression, but this is amply compensated by the skillfulness of execution, the aura of late Victorian Romanticism, and the excellence of the border designs.

 Each decorative image and element has been meticulously hand-drawn by AlfredoM in vector format.

 Resolution independent vector graphics insures high quality reproduction at any size, allowing also complete latitude for modification of each graphic element.
-Many advanced designers will find the inclusion of the vector file versions on this CD a very desirable feature.
+Many advanced designers will find the inclusion of the EPS vector file versions a very desirable feature.

 No special skill is required to use the images as clip art in word processing documents, to create letters, cards, invitations, posters, etc.